-Subject to the limitations of the Financing Agreement, the City shall pay the following amounts to the following persons, all as "Additional Payments" under the Financing Agreement:
+Subject to annual appropriation, the City shall pay the following amounts to the following persons, all as "Additional Payments" under the Financing Agreement:

-- (a) to the Trustee, when due, all reasonable fees, charges for its services rendered under the Indenture, the Indenture and any other Transaction Documents, and all reasonable expenses (including without limitation reasonable fees and charges of any Paying Agent, bond registrar, counsel, accountant, engineer or other person) incurred in the performance of the duties of the Trustee under the Indenture or the Indenture for which the Trustee and other persons are entitled to repayment or reimbursement: - (b) to the appropriate person, such payments as are required (i) as payment for or reimbursement of any and all reasonable costs, expenses and liabilities incurred by the Board or the Trustee or any of them in satisfaction of any obligations of the City hereunder that the City do not perform, or incurred in the defense of any action or proceeding with respect to the Project, the Indenture or the Indenture, or (ii) as reimbursement for expenses paid, or as prepayment of expenses to be paid, by the Board or the Trustee and that are incurred as a result of a request by the City, or a requirement of the Indenture and that the City is not otherwise required to pay under the Indenture; - (c) to the Trustee, upon written demand of the Trustee the amount required by the Indenture necessary to restore the Debt Service Reserve Fund to an amount equal to the Debt Service Reserve Fund Requirement.
-Any Supplemental Financing Agreement shall provide for similar deposits into the Debt Service Reserve Fund of amounts sufficient to increase, if necessary, the deposits to such fund as required by the Indenture. - (d) to the Board, on the Bond Issuance Date, its regular administrative and issuance fees and charges, if any, and all expenses (including without limitation attorney's fees) incurred by the Board in relation to the transactions contemplated by the Indenture and the Indenture, which are not otherwise to be paid by the City under the Indenture or the Indenture; - (e) to the appropriate person, any other amounts required to be paid by the City under the Indenture or the Indenture; and - (f) any past due Additional Payments shall continue as an obligation of the City until they are paid and shall bear interest at the Prime Rate plus two percent (2%) during the period such Additional Payments remain unpaid.
+- (a) to the Trustee, when due, all reasonable fees, charges for its services rendered under the Indenture, the Financing Agreement and any other Transaction Documents, and all reasonable expenses (including without limitation reasonable fees and charges of any Paying Agent, bond registrar, counsel, accountant, engineer or other person) incurred in the performance of the duties of the Trustee under the Indenture or the Financing Agreement for which the Trustee and other persons are entitled to repayment or reimbursement; - (b) to the Trustee, upon demand, an amount necessary to pay rebatable arbitrage in accordance with the Tax Compliance Agreement and the Indenture. - (c) to the Trustee, upon written demand of the Trustee the amount required by to restore the Debt Service Reserve Fund to an amount equal to the Debt Service Reserve Fund Requirement; - (d) to the Board, on the Bond Issuance Date, its regular administrative and issuance fees and charges, if any, and all expenses (including without limitation attorney's fees) incurred by the Board in relation to the transactions contemplated by the Financing Agreement and the Indenture, which are not otherwise to be paid by the City under the Financing Agreement or the Indenture; - (e) to the appropriate person, such payments as are required (i) as payment for or reimbursement of any and all reasonable costs, expenses and liabilities incurred by the Board or the Trustee or any of them in satisfaction of any obligations of the City under the Financing Agreement that the City does not perform, or incurred in the defense of any action or proceeding with respect to the Project, the Financing Agreement or the Indenture, or (ii) as reimbursement for expenses paid, or as prepayment of expenses to be paid, by the Board or the Trustee and that are incurred as a result of a request by the City, or a requirement of the Financing Agreement and that the City is not otherwise required to pay under the Financing Agreement; - (f) to the appropriate person, any other amounts required to be paid by the City under the Financing Agreement or the Indenture; and - (g) any past due Additional Payments shall continue as an obligation of the City until they are paid and shall bear interest at the Prime Rate plus 2% during the period such Additional Payments remain unpaid.